TerraLinseisen/UnityDiscreteMultiMouse/README.md

 # UnityDiscreteMultiMouse
-A Windows native plugin for Unity 2019.1.1f1 which exposes input from multiple mice in a discrete manor.
+A Windows native plugin for Unity which exposes input from multiple mice in a discrete manner.

-This plugin is still very much a work in progress.
+This plugin is still very much a work in progress and has only been tested under 2019.1.1f1.